tarekmonjur/design-principles-patterns/readme.md

 }
 ```

-#### But let's think about how this code change over the request to take banana pancake off the menu, perhaps it's poor selling.
+#### But let's think about how this code changed over the request to take banana pancake off the menu, perhaps it's poor selling.
 Likewise, request to add a new pancake to the menu list.
 So over time selecting the type of pancake to instantiate that's going to keep changing with every new requirement that we have.

 ### Create an independent factory: